s-fleck/rotor/README.md

 **rotor** provides a cross platform R reimagination of [logrotate](https://linux.die.net/man/8/logrotate).
 It is a companion package to the logging package [lgr](https://github.com/s-fleck/lgr).
-In addition to rotating log files, it can also be used as a (primitive) backup tool.
-For conditionally creating and deleting backups, rotor relies solely on information encoded in a suffix of the backup file names (i.e. a timestamp or index).
+In contrast to logrotate, rotor relies solely on information encoded in a suffixes of file names for conditionally creating backups (i.e. a timestamp or index).
 It therefore also works with backups created by other tools, as long as the filename has a format that rotor can understand.

 `rotate()`, `rotate_date()`, and `rotate_time()` move a file and insert a suffix (either an integer or a timestamp) into the filename.
 In